-This wearable payment bracelet lets you make purchases with the tap of a wrist.Purewrist Go is a wearable prepaid card in a bracelet that costs only $25.
+This wearable payment bracelet lets you make purchases with the tap of a wrist, but you'll need a starter card before you can upgrade.Purewrist Go is a wearable prepaid card in a bracelet that costs only $25.
 It allows you to make contactless payments without ever having to touch cash or your card.
 But you can’t use it to withdraw cash, and you may still have to touch the checkout keypad to enter your PIN.

 Up to $4.95

 Cassidy Horton is a writer for Finder, specializing in banking and kids’ debit cards.
 She’s been featured on Legal Zoom, MSN, and Consolidated Credit and has a Bachelor of Science in Public Relations and a Master of Business Administration from Georgia Southern University.
 When not writing, you can find her exploring the Pacific Northwest and watching endless reruns of The Office.

 Contactless payments have always been convenient, but the coronavirus pandemic has increased their importance as more people avoid handling cash and cards.Purewrist is a prepaid card bracelet that costs only $25, making it an affordable option for teens and young adults.
 The simple silicone design is slim and lightweight.
 In fact, while wearing it over two days, I completely forgot I was wearing it several times.

 While it’s advertised as a contactless bracelet, I found that I was required to touch the checkout keypad to enter my PIN and decline cash back both times I used it.
 That’s a major downside for somebody looking to avoid cash and keypads during the coronavirus pandemic.

 Still, it’s easy to use: Just slip your microcard into the back of the wristband after activation, and then hold your wrist up to a card reader when you’re ready to pay for something.